The second set of pulsar discoveries by CHIME/FRB/Pulsar: 14 Rotating Radio Transients and 7 pulsars: CHIME/Pulsar Observations and the CHIME/Pulsar Single-pulse Pipeline

 \subsection{CHIME/Pulsar data reduction and pipeline}

 Depending on the observing pressure at a particular sky location, CHIME/Pulsar can achieve an almost daily cadence for observing pulsar/RRAT candidates.
-Although some new candidates fall in oversubscribed sky regions leading to a reduction in observations, this still yields 2466 separate search mode pointings.
+Although some new candidates fall in oversubscribed sky regions leading to a reduction in observations, this still yields 2466 separate search-mode pointings.
 Evaluating and processing extensive datasets quickly become infeasible for a human.
-To automatically handle the data sets, we have developed the open sourced CHIME/Pulsar Single-pulse PIPEline (CHIPSPIPE) \footnote{https://github.com/CHIME-Pulsar-Timing/CHIPSPIPE-CHIme-Pulsar-Single-pulse-PIPEline-2}, a PRESTO based search pipeline that also incorporates \texttt{SPEGID} \citep{Pang2018} and \texttt{FETCH} \citep{Agarwal2020}.
+To automatically handle the data sets, we have developed the open sourced CHIME/Pulsar Single-pulse PIPEline (CHIPSPIPE) \footnote{https://github.com/CHIME-Pulsar-Timing/CHIME-Pulsar\_automated\_filterbank}, a PRESTO based search pipeline that also incorporates \texttt{SPEGID} \citep{Pang2018} and \texttt{FETCH} \citep{Agarwal2020}.
+We use "model \texttt{a}" from \texttt{FETCH} as it was reported to have the highest Fscore by \cite{Agarwal2020} and we are not aware of any limitations to this model.
 A block diagram of CHIPSPIPE is shown in \Cref{fig:automated_filterbank}.
-In addition to CHIPSPIPE, we use \texttt{riptide} \citep{Morello2020}, a Fast Folding Algorithm (FFA) and \texttt{prepfold}, a \texttt{PRESTO} module, to find the folded profiles of pulsars.
+In addition to CHIPSPIPE, we use \texttt{riptide} \citep{Morello2020}, a Fast Folding Algorithm (FFA) and \texttt{prepfold}, a \texttt{PRESTO} module, to obtain the folded profiles of pulsars.
 For RRAT data that cannot be folded, we use \texttt{rrat\_period} or \texttt{rrat\_period\_multiday} included in the \texttt{PRESTO} package to estimate the periods.\\